Deformation theory of G_2 conifolds: G2 conifolds

-There are three known compact nearly K\"ahler manifolds (other than the round $S^6$), and thus three known $\G$ cones.
-These are discussed in detail in B\"ar~\cite{Bar}, but we summarize them here.
+\begin{rmk} There are five known simply connected, compact, nearly K\"ahler manifolds (other than the round $S^6$), and thus five known $\G$~cones with simply connected links.
+The three homogeneous examples are discussed in detail in B\"ar~\cite{Bar}, but we summarize them here.
 They are all obtained by taking the bi-invariant metric on a compact Lie group $G$ and descending this to the normal metric on $G/H$ for an appropriate Lie subgroup $H$.
-In particular, all these examples are homogeneous spaces, and there is a proof by Butruille~\cite{But} that these examples are the only \emph{homogeneous} nearly K\"ahler compact $6$-manifolds.
+In particular, all these examples are homogeneous spaces, and there is a proof by Butruille~\cite{But} that these examples are the only compact, simply connected, \emph{homogeneous} nearly K\"ahler $6$-manifolds.
+The three homogeneous examples (as smooth manifolds) are: $\C \PR^3 \cong \mathrm{Sp}(2) / (\mathrm{Sp}(1) \times \mathrm{U}(1))$, the flag manifold $F_{1,2} \cong \SUth/T^2$, and $S^3 \times S^3 \cong (S^3 \times S^3 \times S^3) / S^3$ where we embed $S^3$ into $S^3 \times S^3 \times S^3$ as the diagonal subgroup.
+We note for later use some of the Betti numbers for these examples:

 In~\cite{PS1, PS2} Podest\`a--Spiro obtain some classification results about compact examples of cohomogeneity one.
-The three known examples (as smooth manifolds) are: $\C \PR^3 \cong \mathrm{Sp}(2) / (\mathrm{Sp}(1) \times \mathrm{U}(1))$, the flag manifold $F_{1,2} \cong \SUth/T^2$, and $S^3 \times S^3 \cong (S^3 \times S^3 \times S^3) / S^3$ where we embed $S^3$ into $S^3 \times S^3 \times S^3$ as the diagonal subgroup.
-We note for later use some of the Betti numbers for these examples:
+Furthermore, it is demonstrated in~\cite{FH} by Foscolo--Haskins that on $S^6$ and on $S^3\times S^3$ there is a cohomogeneity one nearly K\"ahler structure which is not homogeneous.
+Locally homogeneous examples that are finite quotients of $S^3 \times S^3$ are described in~\cite{CV} by Cort\'es--V\'asquez. \end{rmk}

 For any $t > 0$, we have a \emph{dilation} map $\mathbf{t} : C \to C$ defined by

 It is easy to see that